deckhouse/virtualization/docs/USER_GUIDE.md

 USB device passthrough has several operational requirements and limitations that must be considered before use:

 - The DRA driver must be installed on nodes where USB devices are to be discovered.
 - USB devices are forwarded to the VM node over the network using USBIP.
 The VM does not need to run on the same node where the device is physically connected.
+When connecting over the network, the following limitations on the number of devices and hub selection apply:
+  - Node can attach at most 16 USB devices: up to 8 on the USB 2.0 hub and up to 8 on the USB 3.0 hub.
+  - Hub is determined by the device speed and cannot be changed.
+A device that operates at USB 2.0 speed cannot be attached to the USB 3.0 hub, and vice versa.
 - USB devices support hot-plug — they can be attached to and detached from a running VM without stopping it.
 - USB device passthrough requires proper kernel modules on the node.